Station to Station: Artwork and packaging

-The album cover is a black-and-white still frame from The Man Who Fell to Earth, in which Bowie, as Newton, steps into the space capsule that will return him to his home planet.
-Featuring unspaced lettering, the artwork was designed by Steve Shapiro.
+The album cover is a black-and-white photograph taken by Steve Schapiro on the set of the film The Man Who Fell to Earth, in which Bowie, as Newton, steps into the space capsule that will return him to his home planet.
 Bowie had insisted on the cropped monochrome image, feeling that in the original coloured full-size image the sky looked artificial; an all-white border was placed around the image, which Pegg believes reflects the "stark monochrome aesthetic" of both the Thin White Duke character and the 1976 tour.
 He also contends that the monochrome cover matches the "austere tone" of the album.
 The full-size, colour version was used for some subsequent reissues of the album.
-The back cover showed Bowie sketching the Kabbalah Sephirot with chalk—something he had been doing on the set of the film.
+The back cover's photograph was taken in Los Angeles in 1974, also by Schapiro, and showed Bowie sketching the Kabbalah Sephirot with chalk.
 It was Bowie's first LP not to include lyric sheets in the packaging, which was criticised in contemporary reviews by Street Life and NME.